Edirne Palace: Modern status

+Since 2022, the Edirne Palace (Saray-ı Cedid-i Amire) has been undergoing thorough restoration.
+The project aims to revive the Palace, which was largely destroyed during the 19th century.

+Status and Timeline: As of 2026, the project is approximately 50% complete.
+Structural restoration of the 11 main buildings is expected to conclude by late 2027, with a full public opening scheduled for 2028.

 Palace facilities

 The palace complex consisted of 72 different buildings with 117 rooms, 14 mansions, 18 bathhouses, 8 masjids or mosques, 17 gates and 13 cellars.
 At the time of its glory, around 34,000 people living in the palace area were served by about 6,000 servants.

 The main building of the palace was called "Cihannüma Kasrı" (literally: Panoramic Pavilion), aka Taht-ı Hümayun (literally: Imperial Throne), consisting of sultan's room, flag room, library, masjid and other rooms.
 To the south of the pavilion, three adjacent pavilions were added for Mehmed IV, Mustafa II and Ahmed III.
 As a continuation to those buildings, there were harem rooms for the valide sultan (queen mother), the four sultan wives, the şehzade (princes), the cariye (odalisque), the officers and guards, an infirmary and a reception hall.
 West to the pavilion in front of the reception hall, was situated the "Felicity Gate" ("Bab üs-Sa'ade") or "White Aghas' Gate" ("Ak Ağalar Kapısı"), was situated.

 Structuring of the area around the palace took place with cobbling of the Tunca riverbed and building of levees on the banks of the river by Bayezid II.
 Edirne Palace entered, so to speak, a second structuring era with Suleiman the Magnificent and his master architect Mimar Sinan (c.
 1489/1490–1588).
 During this time, the palace was redesigned, its landscape topography was reorganized, and water supply problems were resolved.
 Mimar Sinan made running water available to the palace by a canal derived from the resource he had brought to the city of Edirne from nearby Taşlımüsellim village.
 In order to protect the palace from flooding through the supply water canal, the canal was constructed in the form of a circular arc around the palace, which joined Tunca River near Saraçhane Bridge.
 The Tunca river and the supply water canal encircled the palace area, and made so a protective wall unnecessary.

 Further structures that were added include the İmadiye Pavilion by Murad IV as well as the Procession Pavilion, Iftar Lodge, Hunting (Bulbul) Lodge and Gardener's Lodge by Mehmed IV.